vercel/serve-handler/README.md

 npm install serve-handler
 ```

 Next, add it to your HTTP server.
-Here's an example with [micro](https://github.com/zeit/micro):
+Here's an example using [micro](https://github.com/zeit/micro):

 ```js
 const handler = require('serve-handler');